gitter-badger/carlhicksdotme/README.md

-# My personal Blog
+# My personal Site

-This a repo for a rebuild of my personal blog.
+This a repo for a rebuild of my personal site.

 Curretly building this site with [Hugo](http://gohugo.io).